nickshanks347/task-tracker-backend-fastapi/README.md

 A file to encrypt/decrypt JSON files is stored in the `data` directory.
 It is called `decrypt_encrypt.py`.

-The file will read the `JSON_SECRET_KEY` from the `config.yaml` file and use it to encrypt/decrypt all JSON files in the `data` directory.
+The file will read the `JSON_SECRET_KEY` from the `config.env` file and use it to encrypt/decrypt all JSON files in the `data` directory.

 To encrypt all JSON files, use the following command: